tawebbcn/bcn-webdev-checklists/bcn-webdev-guidelines.md

 # RULES

 - You have to deliver and present the 3 projects in order to graduate
-- If you don't graduate you won’t have access to the Hiring Week
+- If you don’t graduate, you won’t have access to the Hiring Week or support from the Placements Manager
+- If you want to attend the Hiring Week, your LinkedIn profile and CV have to be revised by the Placements Manager the week before the Hiring Week

 # VALUES